-3. They are worrying about your kids.
+3. They are worried about your kids.
 Do you know that I still worry about students that I had ten years ago?
 I still think about them and wonder if they made friends, did well, got out of that family scenario that they were in… I worry about them.

 4. They are cheering for your kids as much as you are!
 I used to root my kids on, in the classroom.
 I wanted to see them succeed.
 If I knew that they weren’t meeting their full potential, I pushed a little harder, because I knew that they had it in them.

 5. They want to have fun with your kids!
 They love to see them laugh and smile, too!
 It brings joy to our hearts during the day!
 They ask about your kid’s day and they want to know details about their fun trips or playdates. 🙂